Stick-Package-Manager/stick/README.md

 # Stick Package Manager

 A minimal, isolated source-based package manager written in V for the Arch User Repository (AUR).
-Designed for old systems and users who want clean, containerized package management without polluting the root filesystem.
+Designed for old systems and users who want clean file management without polluting the root filesystem.

 ## **Disclaimer**
 Stick is still in active development and is **not yet ready for use**.